The Importance of Attack Surface Management for Organizations

 Denial of Service Attacks: These attacks are carried out by attacks from multiple sources to load heavy traffic on the network or overload services.
 Such attacks can block access to websites, causing service interruptions.

-Security Vulnerability: Security vulnerabilities occur in situations where information security measures are missing or insufficient, such as software errors, configuration errors, outdated software.
+Security Vulnerability: Security vulnerabilities occur in situations where information security measures are missing or insufficient, such as software errors, configuration errors, and outdated software.

 Internet of Things (IoT): Hackers can exploit vulnerabilities in IoT devices to gain access to an organization’s network, steal sensitive data or launch DDoS attacks.